Key Points:

 STRAT Observation Deck

-STRAT’s observation deck on its own is spectacular, boasting 1,149 feet of elevation.
-Aside from a helicopter tour, there’s no other comparable view of the Las Vegas Valley.
+STRAT’s observation deck on its own is spectacular, boasting views from 1,149 feet up.
+Aside from a helicopter tour, there’s nothing that compares.

-The observation deck is made up of both an indoor and outdoor portion.
+The observation deck comprises both an indoor and an outdoor portion.

-The indoor portion of the observation deck allows guests to score views of Vegas in all directions and even offers interactive touchscreen map displays, which help you understand what landmarks are visible and where.
+The indoor portion offers views in all directions and interactive touchscreen map displays that help you understand which landmarks are visible and where.

 Calling the indoor portion of STRAT’s observation deck home is 108 Drinks, a bar that serves frozen drinks, cocktails, beer, and wine with a view.

-Notably, happy hour runs from 3 – 7 pm Monday – Thursday and entitles guests to 2 – 1 beer, cocktails, and wine.
+Notably, happy hour runs from 3-7pm Monday-Thursday and entitles guests to 2-for-1 tower admission, beer, cocktails, and wine.

-In addition to 108 Drinks is a small restaurant called… you guessed it… 108 Eats that serves an assortment of treats and sandwiches.
+In addition to 108 Drinks is a small restaurant, 108 Eats, that serves an assortment of treats and sandwiches.

 Morbidly, the observation deck is lined with blue rollers that aim to prevent folks from jumping off the tower.

 During my visit, it was pretty windy up there, but certainly scenic.
-Like my recent trip to the Eiffel Tower Experience at Paris, it’s surreal to me how quiet it is at elevation compared to being on the street level, or in the casino.
+Like my recent trip to the Eiffel Tower Experience at Paris, it’s surreal to me how quiet it is at elevation compared to being at street level, or in the casino.

 Also amazing to me is the engineering that goes into creating a tower-like STRAT’s SkyPod – How do they do it?!
 How doesn’t it tip over?
 Humanity is amazing.